-The pressure on pharmaceutical companies to find life-saving solutions in double-quick time has always been exceptionally high, and especially so during the ongoing pandemic.
+The pressure on pharmaceutical companies to find life-saving solutions in double-quick time has always been exceptionally high.

 To meet this unrelenting demand, the involvement of AR in pharma activities promises exciting possibilities for the industry.